AC01010/BirdSO/eventsupsb.md

 <img align="right" width="160" height="160" style="margin: 10px 10px 10px 10px" src="/BirdSO/ESPics/TimothyElnitiarta.jpg">

 <h4>Timothy Elnitiarta - Event Supervisor - Bird ID: Kakapo</h4>
 Hi!
 I am Tim Elnitiarta, a junior at Troy HS in SoCal and one of the current captains.
 I've been involved in SciOly since the end of 8th grade at Kraemer MS. I was Kraemer's captain during the 2019 season, head coach for 2020, and now I'm a head coach at Sierra Vista MS. I placed 2nd in Meteorology at Nationals 2019, and I hope to inspire other future meteorologists.
+You will notice that because of this, I don't have free time like the others.

 <br>